 The moment you discover you are pregnant, you start your journey towards parenthood.
 This can be a time of many different feelings.
 Most parents-to-be will be both excited and nervous.

 It's a time of change.
-For the mother giving birth, there will be changes to your body and your lifestyle.
+For the mother, there will be changes to your body and your lifestyle.

-For the father, these changes will likely impact on you.
-Your partner may have less energy to do the things you used to enjoy together.
+For the father, these changes will also impact on you.
+Your partner may have less energy for doing the things you used to enjoy together.
 They may be feeling anxious or nervous during the pregnancy.

-You both may want to make lifestyle changes such as:
+You may want to make lifestyle changes together, such as:

 - diet